 In terms of mental health problems, we found that higher levels of religiosity were significantly associated with higher self-esteem and, in the case of organized religion, with lower levels of PTSD.
-Thus our findings add to growing evidence of the potential small effect size protective factors of religiosity in young people.
-A study of Veterans similarly found that PTSD was less likely in those with greater religiosity.40 This finding could be explained by the sense of purpose and community that organized religion instills in some people, or it could be an indirect effect.
+Thus, our findings add to growing evidence of the potential small effect size protective factors of religiosity in young people.
+A study of Veterans similarly found that PTSD was less likely in those with greater religiosity.41 This finding could be explained by the sense of purpose and community that organized religion instills in some people, or it could be an indirect effect.
 That is, those with higher organizational religiosity also had better self-esteem, were less impulsive and less likely to have alcohol and drug problems.
-Given that PTSD has been associated with alcohol and drug problems,41 and that less impulsive people may be less likely to have traumatic situations,42 multiple interacting variables may explain the lower rates of PTSD in those who are more religious.
+Given that PTSD has been associated with alcohol and drug problems,42 and that less impulsive people may be less likely to have traumatic situations,43 multiple interacting variables may explain the lower rates of PTSD in those who are more religious.

 This study of religiosity in young adults has the advantage of being relatively large.
 Nonetheless, there are several limitations that should be considered.
 The study was cross-sectional and hence the direction of causality of any effects cannot be established – this would require longitudinal research on the topic; however, we hope that such cross-sectional data will encourage such follow-up.
 Given that associations were generally of small effect size, we did not attempt to examine mediation between variables.
 There are limitations inherent in the study being conducted using an online interface via the Internet – diagnostic assessment may be less accurate via such an online survey compared to in-person assessment by a clinician; there may be responder biases; and there may be under-reporting (though this possibility is reduced by individuals’ responses not being lacked to personally identifiable information).
 Our splitting of the sample into those with high and low religiosity was a useful way of presenting the data since it is intuitive to the reader; however of course there are other ways of operationalizing high and low religiosity that could be used.
+Finally our choice of North-American university students and its intrinsic features to test hypotheses about young adults and religiosity may nor generalize to young adults globally.

+Conclusion

-In summary, we found that higher levels of religiosity in university students were associated with lower rates of impulsivity (medium effect size) as well as relatively higher levels of mental health (small effect size), but not with different levels of compulsivity.
+We found that higher levels of religiosity in university students were associated with lower rates of impulsivity (medium effect size) as well as relatively higher levels of mental health (small effect size), but not with different levels of compulsivity.
 Whether religiosity leads to being less impulsive or vice versa, both, or the link can be accounted for by other variables, remains unclear.
 The link with impulsive traits may indicate less propensity of people with high religiosity to spontaneously undertake or engage with potentially harmful activities (e.g. alcohol or gambling) but that once initiated, there is a similar tendency to get stuck in a given habitual pattern as compared to people with low levels of religiosity.

 Funding: This research was funded in whole, or in part, by Wellcome [110049/Z/15/Z & 110049/Z/15/A].
 For the purpose of open access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.